Jared C. Nicholson: Mayor of Lynn

 In 2021 Nicholson was elected mayor of Lynn defeating City Council President Darren Cyr in all 28 precincts of the city.
-The Mayor also serves as the Chairperson for the School Committee for Lynn Public Schools.
+Cyr had a significant fundraising advantage over Nicholson and Paris Alston of GBH reflected that “[s]ome wondered if Nicholson was too new to the city to become its top executive.
+But voters were persuaded by his ideas around the city’s growth and development being inclusive for all.”
+The Mayor also serves as the Chairperson of the School Committee of the Lynn Public Schools.